leozilla/knowhow/performance/microbench.md

  * measure effects in the range of nanoseconds (not microseconds)
  * not necessarily bad, it depends how we use them.
 You should not jump to conclusion too fast.
+ * division operations are expensive (up to 92 cycles on 64bit x86) and therefore should not be done in microbenchmarks [1](https://youtu.be/1DuMvpwWHH4?t=1334)

 # Java